daryllxd/lifelong-learning/programming/ruby/rails/agile-web-development-with-rails.md

 :method => :delete is actually POST underneath, but Rails just keeps track of it so request is not cached or triggered by web crawlers.

-`cycle` to modify the lines per row (Rails helper method). `confirm` for Rails to arrange the browser to pop up a dialog box asking forconfirmation before following the link.
+`cycle` to modify the lines per row (Rails helper method). `confirm` for Rails to arrange the browser to pop up a dialog box asking for confirmation before following the link.

 	$ rake db:rollback # call rake db:migrate again to recreate the rollback.